Health, wellbeing and social care research

 Our research also includes developing methods for synthesising and reporting different types of research – for example, in our application of systematic review methods to laboratory-based cancer research.

-Partnerships and funders
+Partnership and funders

 Recent funders for our research include the National Institute for Health Research (NIHR), the Nuffield Foundation and local and national charities.
 We also have a close link with Age UK Portsmouth – which enables us to engage people with our research – and with organisations such as Cochrane, who provide access to cutting-edge developments in the fields of systematic reviews.